 - In earlier centuries, lavender was put in baths and in water used to wash clothes.
-Today, lavender scent is added to soaps and detergents for its sweet fragrance.
+Today, the lavender scent is added to soaps and detergents for its sweet fragrance.

 Lavender is without doubt a wildly loved flower which is no surprise considering its many benefits.
-Even without the aim of harvesting its oil, planting lavender in your garden will reward you with alluring sights and sweet fragrance.
+Even without the aim of harvesting its oil, planting lavender in your garden will reward you with alluring sights and sweet fragrances.
 You can give lavender flowers to anyone you love as an indication of your devotion.
 The calming sweet scent of lavender also makes it a good gift to a sick loved one.